-Password Change Policy at the University of Memphis
+Password Change Frequency at the University of Memphis

 The University requires all Universal User ID (UUID) account passwords to be changed every 6 months.
 The frequency of changing your password helps to keep it secure.
 Other ways to keep your password secure can be found below.

 Best Practices when choosing a Password